porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 ### Width and height

 Textarea don’t have a specific width and height, depending on the layout you can set the size either depending on the text length or by adjusting to grid.
-However the initial width is set to 320 px and 192 px height (equals grid width on 375 px).
-Just pick your preferred Textarea, make a text override and set the size manually.

-### Clickability

-The entire Textarea is clickable.
-The clickability is indicated by the focus state.

 ### Disabled state